 Essential reading: Roundup of the top 10 smart scales

-The PwC report on wearables indicated that not only do respondents want wearable tech in their workplace, but most of them (67%) expect their company to pay for the tech as well.
+But the PwC report on wearables indicated that although respondents want wearable tech in their workplace, most of them (67%) expect their company to pay for the tech.
 Now, extend this concept further and it’s plain to see the direction the trend is heading.
 For organizations, the advantages are obvious:

 - Track employee activities and complement time logging